 Each account of FSC is held pursuant to the Indenture and may be invested in securities or categories of investments that are specifically enumerated as permitted investments for such account pursuant to the Indenture.
-FSC values investments at fair value as of the statement of net position date.

 Custodial Credit Risk - Is the risk that, in the event of the failure of the custodian, FSC may not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 All investments are held by FSC's agent in FSC's name.